aliyun/alibabacloud-ack-mcp-server/benchmarks/README.md

 #### 2. Need Existing Alibaba Container Service Cluster with intranet kubeconfig

+Prepare the ACK cluster for testing, which needs to have at least 3 nodes with 4C8G configuration, and requires mounting a public IP (EIP) to enable public access to the kubeconfig.

+Additionally, rename this cluster to include the keyword 'benchmark' in the cluster name, and ensure that the cluster with the 'benchmark' keyword remains unique within your account.

 #### 3. Install AI Agent and LLM Model

 #### kubectl-ai